 1 – Value for Money

-Compared to other popular investment destinations, such as Spain, Portugal, USA, Cyprus and Dubai, property in Turkey continues to represent very good value for money.
-Newly built property from Elite Group can be purchased from under 50.000 € and all units are constructed to the very highest of standards that are associated with the ‘Elite’ brand.
-Whatever your budget, when you buy property with Elite Group, luxury is standard – beautiful marble or ceramic flooring throughout, fully tiled bathrooms, modern fitted kitchen with granite worktops, full range of in-built appliances and of course, remote controlled air-conditioning in all rooms.
+Compared to other popular investment destinations, such as Spain, Portugal and Cyprus, property in Turkey continues to represent very good value for money.
+Newly built property from Elite Group can be purchased from under 50.000 € and all units are constructed to the very highest of standards that are associated with the ‘Elite’ brand – beautiful marble or ceramic flooring throughout, fully tiled bathrooms, modern fitted kitchen with granite worktops, full range of in-built appliances and remote controlled air-conditioning in all rooms.

-Please also note that closing costs (legal fees) associated with property purchase in Turkey are also comparatively low – allow for around 5% of purchase price to cover all legal fees (compared with a minimum of around 12% when buying in Spain).
-See page ‘Additional Costs – Taxes and Closing Fees’.
+Please note that closing costs (legal fees) associated with property purchase in Turkey are also comparatively low – allow for around an additional 5% (on top of purchase price) to cover these fees (compared with a minimum of around 12% when buying in Spain).

 2 – Wonderful Climate

 Alanya – Where the Sun Smiles!
-With more than 300 days of sunshine per year, Alanya has the warmest climate of all Turkish coastal resorts.
-Even in winter, which is a very short season, the daily temperature rarely drops below 15C – imagine spending Christmas Day on the beach!
+With more than 300 days of sunshine per year, Alanya has the warmest climate of all Turkish coastal resorts, with the daily temperature often exceeding 30C during the hottest months.
+Even during the short winter season, the daily temperature rarely drops below 15C – imagine spending Christmas Day on the beach!

 3 – Cost of Living